What does a copy editor do?

 I charge by the hour for copy editing, at $35 per hour.

-This covers my reading of your manuscript in PDF format, flagging issues and making suggestions directly on the document.
+This covers my reading of your manuscript in MS Word or PDF format, flagging issues and making suggestions directly on the document.
 I will return the document to you with my comments, summarizing the major issues and any overarching observations via email.

 Any follow-up conversation, reading, and commentary is also billed at $35 per hour.